Yanhua-Zhang/MultiTrans/README.md

 - If you have any suggestions for improvement or encounter any issues while using this code, please feel free to contact me: yanhuazhang@mail.nwpu.edu.cn

-- When loading pre-trained Resnet models and the preprocessed dataset, we use absolute paths in our code.
-So you can put the pre-trained models and the dataset under any path.
-Then, please modify their file paths in the code.
-The position that needs to be modified in the code can be easily found through the error message : ).

 ### 1. Download pre-trained Resnet models

-Download the pre-trained Resnet models and the dataset under any path.
-Then, modify their file paths in the code.
+Download the pre-trained Resnet models and put them into the dictionary "pre_trained_Resnet".

 - resnet50-deep-stem:[link](https://drive.google.com/file/d/1OktRGqZ15dIyB2YTySLfOVtprerHgbef/view?usp=sharing)